trovares/desktop/README.md

  - Snowflake
  - Generic ODBC: Databricks, DB2, MySQL, and MariaDB

+## Connect to a site-local LLM

+There are many reasons users may prefer to use their own LLM.
+The Trovares desktop can call out to a site-local LLM with a modest amount of configuration and Python scripting.

+Refer to these detailed [instructions](doc/Site-Local-LLM.md).

 ## License

 By downloading, installing or using any of these images you agree to the [license agreement](https://docs.trovares.com/EULA/xGT_License_for_Containers.pdf) for this software.